 LinguiSHTIK – Ling is a game where understanding the rules is paramount.
 Make sure to read the Ling Judges Manual so that you don’t get caught off guard at the tournaments.
 At the upper levels of play, having a good word strategy is critical to success.
 For a living list of good Ling words, you can visit this page.

 Presidents – Because Presidents is not played head to head, it is one of the easiest games to practice at home.
 It also has tremendous depth and relevance to students and adults alike.
 The most important thing with a Presidents resource is getting something that you are interested in and want to read.
-Here are three resources I would recommend:
+Here are three resources we would recommend:

 - The American Presidency, by Alan Brinkley and Davis Dyer – Unlike many books that students get for Preisdents, this one presents the information in a narrative format as opposed to a reference book, making it a much easier read.
 The downside of narratives is that they can oversimplify complex issues; however, this book if nothing else is quite thought-provoking.